Frankoloko/demos/my_theory_pages/Writing Tests.md

 - `Unit` Test the small pieces separately
 - `Integration` Test that all the small pieces work when put together.

 You should generally have more Unit tests than Integration tests.
-If you look up any testing pyramid, the Unit tests are at the bottom.
+If you look up the most common testing pyramids, the Unit tests are at the bottom.
 And the bottom of the pyramid has more volume than the top.
 The reason for this is simple.
 Technically, if your Units have all been tested, then your Integration should work.
-That said, it's not bad to have an Integration test just to confirm that.
+That said, it's not bad to have an Integration test to confirm that.
 But in general, you should have more Units tests than Integration tests.

 # Unit vs Integration is a question of Perspective